 Webinar topics — tailored for quality assurance and control, manufacturing, microbiology, and facilities management in pharmaceutical, biotech, and medical device organizations — will include:

 - The big picture: what systems need to be monitored and why the data is valuable

 - Risk-based environmental monitoring program implementation

 - Culture and “buy-in:” how to create a culture of employee acceptance for contamination control programs

 - Responding to data: how to identify trends in the data and respond with appropriate actions

 The webinar will be offered Wednesday, March 26, 1:30 p.m. to 3:30 p.m.
 EST. Featured speakers include Valerie Montgomery, environmental services manager, and Alison Zulick, environmental services leader, both of Microtest Laboratories, a leading provider of testing services and contract manufacturing for the life science industries.

 To register or for more information about the webinar, “What’s the Risk?
 Fearing the Failure in Environmental Monitoring Systems,” visit http://www.microrite.com/training/environmental-monitoring-systems-fearing-the-failure.

 About Microtest Laboratories

-Microtest Laboratories is a leader in testing services and contract manufacturing for the medical device, pharmaceutical, and biotechnology industries.
-Based in Agawam, Massachusetts, USA, the company provides expertise and flexible processes that enhance product safety and security, accelerate time to market, and minimize supply chain disruption.
-For more information, visit http://www.microtestlabs.com or call 1-413-786-1680 or toll-free 1-800-631-1680.
+Microtest Laboratories is a leader in testing services and contract manufacturing for the medical device, pharmaceutical, and compounding pharmacy industries.
+Based in Agawam, Massachusetts, USA, Microtest leverages its 30 years industry experience to help its clients meet their regulatory requirements.
+For more information, visit http://www.microtestlabs.com or toll-free 1-800-631-1680.